On-Campus Dormitories

 Eligibility

 NCCU dormitories are available for undergraduate and graduate students.
-International undergraduate freshman and sophomore students, as well as graduate students, have priority to stay in campus dormitories.
-Third-year or above international undergraduate students and second-year or above graduate students will need to renew their applications before the start of the academic year to qualify for a lottery drawing in the dormitories for the following semester.
+International undergraduate freshman and sophomore students, as well as first-year graduate students, have priority to stay in campus dormitories.
+Third-year or above international undergraduate students and second-year or above graduate students will need to renew their applications before the start of the academic year to join the dormitory lottery for the following semester.

 Clusters